kwaldenphd/python-structured-data/README.md

 Read the JSON data into Python and convert to a Python value.

-Create your own small dictionary with data and convert to JSON string.

 # What are APIs and how do they work

 99. For a brief introduction to APIS, view Danielle Thé, ["API's Explained (with LEGO)"](https://youtu.be/qW1qhb8r8xI), *YouTube Video* (1 November 2016).